 After the defendant is served in a contested divorce, the parties begin to exchange “discovery.”
 This entails providing each other with paper and information about debts, assets, and property.
 This time period may also involve the hiring of certain experts for custody, lifestyle, and business valuations.
-After discovery is over, the court will schedule your divorce case to attend Early Settlement Panel (ESP) to try to resolve your case amicably.
-If a settlement is not reached at ESP, the parties will be sent to another round of mandatory mediation, and then eventually your case will be send to trial, where a judge will determine how assets, child custody, and visitation are to be divided.
-But, at any time in the contested divorce process, if you and your spouse come to an agreement on all issues, your case can then become uncontested and be put through more quickly and amicably.
+After discovery is over, the court will schedule your divorce case to attend the early settlement panel (ESP) to try to resolve your case amicably.
+If a settlement is not reached at the ESP, the parties will be sent to another round of mandatory mediation, and then eventually your case will be sent to trial, where a judge will determine how assets, child custody, and visitation are to be divided.
+At any time in the contested divorce process, if you and your spouse come to an agreement on all issues, your case can then become uncontested and be put through more quickly and amicably.

 New Jersey Divorce Lawyers at Lyons & Associates, P.C.
 Represent Couples in Uncontested Divorces

-There are many benefits to filing for uncontested divorce.
-The experienced divorce lawyers in New Jersey at Lyons & Associates, P.C. can help you review documents and ensure that you get a fair outcome.
+There are many benefits of filing for uncontested divorce.
+Our experienced New Jersey divorce lawyers at Lyons & Associates, P.C. can help you review documents and ensure that you get a fair outcome.
 If you have questions about filing for uncontested divorce, call us today at 908-575-9777 or contact us online.
-We serve clients throughout New Jersey, including but not limited to the communities of Basking Ridge, Bedminster, Bridgewater, Mendham, Morristown, Somerset, Somerville, South Plainfield, Woodbridge, and Somerset County, Morris County and Union County.
+We serve clients throughout New Jersey, including but not limited to the communities of Basking Ridge, Bedminster, Bridgewater, Mendham, Morristown, Somerset, Somerville, South Plainfield, Woodbridge, and Somerset County, Morris County, and Union County.